Miiraak/ChecksumCheck/README.md

 ## Issues and Suggestions

-If you encounter any issues or have suggestions for improving the project, please use the [GitHub issue tracker](https://github.com/Miiraak/[APP_NAME]]/issues).
+If you encounter any issues or have suggestions for improving the project, please use the [GitHub issue tracker](https://github.com/Miiraak/ChecksumCheck/issues).

 ## License

-This project is licensed under the [LICENSE_NAME].
+This project is licensed under the MIT.
 See the [LICENSE](./LICENSE) file for more details.

 ## Contributors